GRPO-LEAD: A Difficulty-Aware Reinforcement Learning Approach for Concise Mathematical Reasoning in Language Models: Results

 We next quantify the contribution of each \textsc{GRPO-LEAD} component through a step-by-step ablation on the 7B model.
 Table~\ref{tab:merged_model_performance_tasks} summarizes results on \textsc{AIME24} and \textsc{AIME25}.

-\paragraph{Effect of Length Reward} We first incorporate the length-dependent accuracy reward into GRPO.
-Compared to Deepseek-7B, on \textsc{AIME24}, this maintains the original Cons@32 (0.767) while slightly improving Pass@1 from 0.431 to 0.438.
-Notably, the average solution length substantially decreases from 6990 to 5275 tokens, a reduction of approximately 24.5\%.
-Similarly, on \textsc{AIME25}, Cons@32 improves from 0.467 to 0.533, accompanied by a significant length reduction of nearly 1900 tokens (approximately 26.8\%).
-These results demonstrate, length reward, by penalizing correct but overly verbose solutions, can effectively reduce unnecessary text without compromising overall performance.
+\paragraph{Length Reward Brings Conciseness to Reasoning} We first incorporate the length-dependent accuracy reward into GRPO.
+Compared to Deepseek-7B, length reward slightly improves Pass@1 on both \textsc{AIME24} by 1.6\% ($0.431\rightarrow0.438$) and \textsc{AIME25} by 5.4\% ($0.292\rightarrow0.308$), with an additional improvement of Cons@32 by 14.1\% on \textsc{AIME25}.
+Notably, these improvements are accompanied by a substantial reduction of 1,715 tokens (24.5\%) and 1,903 tokens (26.8\%) in the average response length on the two datasets, respectively.
+Figure~\ref{fig:budget} further demonstrates that length reward largely enhances performance in low-budget settings over the base model, matching its peak performance with only 5/8 of the token budget on the more difficult \textsc{AIME25}.
+These results demonstrate that length reward, by penalizing correct but overly verbose solutions, can effectively reduce unnecessary text without compromising overall performance.

-\paragraph{Effect of Advantage Reweighting} Adding difficulty-aware advantage reweighting further refines performance.
-On \textsc{AIME24}, although Cons@32 remains 0.767, Pass@1 increases to 0.458.
-On \textsc{AIME25}, both Cons@32 and Pass@1 improve (0.533~$\rightarrow$~0.567 and 0.308~$\rightarrow$~0.325, respectively).
-These results demonstrate that prioritizing challenging problems strengthens the model’s reasoning robustness, as the reweighting strategy mitigates over-reliance on simpler examples.
-This validates our hypothesis that calibrating training focus toward harder instances drives more reliable generalization.
+\paragraph{Advantage Reweighting Encourages Model to Solve More Difficult Problems} Further incorporating difficulty-aware advantage reweighting (GRPO+LAD) refines performance.
+On \textsc{AIME24}, Pass@1 increases from the GRPO+L stage by 4.8\% ($0.438\rightarrow0.458$), while Cons@32 remains $0.767$.
+For \textsc{AIME25}, both Pass@1 and Cons@32 improve by 5.5\% ($0.308\rightarrow0.325$) and 6.4\% ($0.533\rightarrow0.567$), respectively.
+As Figure~\ref{fig:budget} shows, GRPO+LAD demonstrates gains over GRPO+L in almost all budget regimes on \textsc{AIME25} and for budgets exceeding 5k tokens on \textsc{AIME24}.
+These results indicate that advantage reweighting, by prioritizing challenging problems, strengthens reasoning robustness and mitigates over-reliance on simpler examples, thus validating its role in driving more reliable generalization.

-\paragraph{Effect of Explicit Penalty for Incorrect Answers} Finally, we introduce a negative reward term to penalize incorrect solutions explicitly.
-As shown in Table~\ref{tab:merged_model_performance_tasks}, this addition yields the highest Pass@1 scores across the board (0.470 on \textsc{AIME24} and 0.345 on \textsc{AIME25}).
-Cons@32 also climbs to 0.800 on \textsc{AIME24}.
-Note, however, that solution length increases modestly from about 5300 tokens to 6104 on \textsc{AIME24}, reflecting a trade-off: while the explicit penalty effectively sharpens the decision boundary and boosts accuracy, the model also tends to be more conservative and invests more tokens to ensure correctness.
-Nonetheless, the resulting average solution length is still lower than the baseline Deepseek-7B. \paragraph{} Overall, these ablation results confirm that all three enhancements---length-dependent accuracy, difficulty-aware advantage reweighting, and explicit penalties---collectively reduce verbosity, strengthen mathematical skills on harder questions, and elevate precision in final predictions.